YiwenLiebesleid/dataviz-project-template-proposal/README.md

 <img src=./doc/task4_bar0.png align="center" width=600 />

 Interaction:
-- when moving the mouse onto one bar, all bars will display numbers of caffeine/alcohol.
+- when moving the mouse onto one bar, all bars will display the number of caffeine/alcohol.
 Also, if you move the mouse onto the legends, the bar charts will only display the corresponding attribute.

 <img src=./doc/task4_bar1.png align="center" width=600 />